beast-dev/doc/tutorials/travel_history/travel_history.md

 {% include image.html file="markov_jump_trajectories.png" width="80%" prefix=root_url %}

-We see from this plot that sampling location alone does not provide any support for Iranian ancestry, since the dataset does not include any genomes directly sampled from Iran.
+We can see from this plot that sampling location alone does not provide any support for Iranian ancestry, since the dataset does not include any genomes directly sampled from Iran.
 On the other hand, when using the locations of origin as tip locations, we see support for Iranian ancestry, but with considerable ambiguity.
-However, when we accommodate for travel history directly in the phylogeographic model, we not only see clear support for an ancestry that includes Iran, but also less variation in the spatial trajectories reconstructed.
+However, when we accommodate known travel history directly into the phylogeographic model, we not only see clear support for an ancestry that includes Iran, but also less variation in the spatial trajectories reconstructed.